js-girls/workshop/STEPS.md

 }
 ```

-With this important change, we are given the ability to store other informations in our task!
+With this important change, we are given the ability to store other information in our task!

 Now we can implement the mark as done feature.
-We want this to happen: when the user clicks on a not-completed task, we want to turn it into a completed task, and when he clicks on a completed task, we want it to return to the not-completed state.
+The following is what we want to happen: when the user clicks on a incomplete task, we want to turn it into a completed task, and when he clicks on a completed task, we want it to return to the incomplete state.

 A task can have two states: completed and not completed.
 This is a perfect fit for the `Boolean` value, and that’s the reason why we decided to use it.
 Another advantage of using a `Boolean` value is that it can be “inverted” easily, without checking its value first.